rod608/fileorg_oop_docker/README.md

 ## features to add:
 - Logging: Log every time a file is organized to a file
-- General Cleanup w/ os methods.
-Use more from OrganizeDirectory instead of Definitions.
 - Automation via Chron Jobs
-- Nice to Have: GUI, Docker Containerization + GitHub Action CI/CD
+- Nice to Have: GUI, Docker Containerization + GitHub Action CI/CD, Automation via API

 ## Process
 ### formats.py